Dawlight/aoc_elixir/README.md

 # 🎄 Advent of Code - Elixir 🎄

-Advent of Code from a (at the time of writing) new Elixir convert
+Advent of Code from a (at the time of writing) new Elixir convert :santa:

 ## Progression